 Basic Cover is not compulsory.
 You can cancel your cover at any time by completing the (V513) Cancel or reduce your insurance form, or you can opt out of automatic Basic Cover before it starts by completing the (V515) Opt out of automatic insurance form, available on our website or by contacting us.
+You can also reduce or opt out or cancel your cover by logging into Member Online.

-When you can apply for Basic Plus Cover
+When you can apply for Basic Cover and Basic Plus Cover

-You can apply for Basic Plus Cover at any time, subject to meeting eligibility and other criteria.
+You can apply for Basic Cover and Basic Plus Cover at any time, subject to meeting eligibility and other criteria.
+You can apply for Basic Plus Cover even if you do not have Basic Cover.
 When applying for cover, you will be asked several questions including about your employment, health and lifestyle.